UPENN-PNGC/pngc-training/spring_2026_ai_assisted_administrative_tasks_transforming_summaries_of_scientific_work/event_flyer_agent/README.md

 - Enable the Google Calendar API for that project
 - Configure the OAuth consent screen (if required)
 - Create an OAuth client ID (Desktop app) and download the JSON
+- (optional) Edit your `credentials.json` to target a specific calendar

 Detailed steps: